 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Cedar Crest, approximately 87% of students took out student loans averaging $9,101 a year.
 That adds up to $36,404 over four years for those students.

-How Much Money Do Cedar Crest Graduates Make?students who graduate from Cedar Crest with a bachelor's degree go on to jobs where they make an average salary of $46,700 in their early years.
+How Much Money Do Cedar Crest Graduates Make?bachelor's degree recipients from Cedar Crest make around $46,700 per year during the early years of their employment.
 This is good news for future Cedar Crest graduates since it is 17% more than the average college graduate's salary of $39,802 per year.

 Location of Cedar Crest College

 Contact details for Cedar Crest are given below.

 |Address:||100 College Drive, Allentown, PA 18104-6196|